Black-and-Bloom-Project/Useful-Scripts_OPC-data-handling/README.md

 - database with all the data (averaged to 1 hour frequency) for number and mass concentrations - csv file
 - database with hourly data for the 6 integrated bins

+Remarks:
-Remarks: This script focus on the data treatment of OPC data from 2016 (B&B) and it provides an update for stacked bar plot (or area plot, in this case).
+- This script focus on the data treatment of OPC data from 2016 (B&B) and it provides an update for stacked bar plot (or area plot, in this case).
+- The input file is called "raw data.csv" (it is possible to download as an example)
+- The script manually specify the target bin sizes.